Gants Hill tube station

 Gants Hill is a London Underground station in the largely residential Gants Hill district of Ilford, in east London, England.
 It is on the Hainault loop of the Central line between Redbridge and Newbury Park stations.
-It is the easternmost station to be below ground on the London Underground network and the busiest on the Hainault loop; it is located in London fare zone 4.
+It is the easternmost station on the network that is underground and is located in London fare zone 4.

 The station ticket hall is located beneath Gants Hill roundabout and reached via pedestrian subways.
 It opened on 14 December 1947 as an extension of the Central line to form the new phase of the Hainault loop.
 The station is known for its distinctive architecture featuring barrel-vaulted halls at platform level designed and created by Charles Holden.